 Start with a job title that reflects your company’s needs and culture.
 Craft a description that portrays the role specifically and accurately.
 Job titles and expectations change with technology, time, and shifts in the landscape of your industry.
 If you are hiring for a new role, do some research to see how the job market is searching for this kind of position.
-Make sure the right candidates gravitate towards your opportunity with clear awareness of how they might fit in with your team.
+Make sure the right candidates gravitate towards your opportunity with a clear awareness of how they might fit in with your team.

 It’s important to identify key responsibilities.
 Your candidate must be willing and qualified to do handle the must-have requirements.
 Remember it takes every new hire time to get up to speed in a new role – your aim is to identify potential talent who can minimize that learning curve as much as possible.

 Eliminate jargon and buzzwords and replace them with more concrete and concise language.
 Use strong action verbs and relevant words that communicate passion and values.
 Tell a story!
 Borrow tested formulas from storytellers and marketers to make your job descriptions connect.

 While you want to use fresh and exciting language, you must also consider what potential candidates look for online, and how search engines will spot and rank your description.
 While tired buzzwords can obscure your meaning, popular keywords can be useful in luring qualified talent.

 SEO and social media play essential roles in the modern job search.
 To ensure that your job description will be seen by as many eyes as possible, read similar job descriptions online, and use keywords that are specific to your related industry.
 Remember to include the titles of their potential coworkers as they will be working closely or reporting to them.
 Additionally list programs they will use, or the trends they should follow.

 Also. be mindful of how your job description will appear to mobile users, as their ranks are steadily increasing.
 If your current company website or job portal site isn’t mobile-friendly, consider updating it.